-Information about injuries will also be kept in the pupil's educational record.
+Information about injuries will be added to the child's profile on Medical Tracker.

 Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.